elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_api.md

 ![Player Data in API Scope](images/phoenix_api/player_data_api_scope.png)

-Now would be a good time to commit changes to your Git repository if you haven't already done so since we've come a long way in this chapter.
+Now would be a good time to commit changes to your Git repository since we've come a long way in this chapter.

 ## Summary

-We managed to accomplish our goal for this chapter of creating a JSON API for the games on our platform.
+We managed to accomplish our goal of creating a JSON API for the games on our platform.
 And we also learned about Ecto relationships as we connected our players, games, and gameplays together.

 In the next chapter, we'll get an introduction to the Elm language.
 And we'll start working towards using the Phoenix JSON API that we built here to supply